agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 Summary
 =======

-`Raw configuration`_ can be explicitly passed in, otherwise, configuration is read from a `configuration file`_.
+The default behaviour is to read in configuration from a `configuration file`_.

+Alternatively, `raw configuration`_ can be explicitly passed in.

-Data in a configuration file can be supplemented with configuration by `environment variable`_.
+Data in a configuration file can be supplemented or overridden by configuration from `environment variables`_.

 One configuration can define multiple environments, so users must `choose one`_.